MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/collection-views.md

 ---
-title: "Working with Collection Views"
+title: "Working with tvOS Collection Views in Xamarin"
-description: "This article covers designing and working with Collection Views inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 5125C4C7-2DDF-4C19-A362-17BB2B079178 ms.technology: xamarin-ios
+description: "This document describes how to work with collection views in a tvOS app built with Xamarin.
+It covers collection view layouts, creating cells and supplementary views, responding to user events, and more." ms.prod: xamarin ms.assetid: 5125C4C7-2DDF-4C19-A362-17BB2B079178 ms.technology: xamarin-ios